saespamget3125/economocfacts/README.md

-The Peace of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.
+The rise of joint-stock companies and stock exchanges in the 17th century facilitated investment in overseas ventures and helped finance colonial expansion and trade.